 Step 3: Study your competitors

 Doing keyword research doesn't apply to just general keyword research.
 Copy paste the link of your competitors' articles into the SEMrush research tool to see what queries triggered a high ranking.
-Once you have a list of quality keywords you can build up a solid guidline for your blog post.
+Once you have a list of quality keywords you can build up a solid guideline for your blog post.

-It will help you a lot in terms of optimization and efficiency, if you create the main structure for your article first and fill out the gaps as you go.
+It will help you a lot in terms of optimization and efficiency if you create the main structure for your article first and fill out the gaps as you go.
 You can always add more thoughts to your original idea and this will simultaneously help beat the blank page effect.

 Pay attention to the topics and the subheaders.
 They refer to important information and allow Google bots to understand the content of your article.

 Write down every subheader your competitors use and run a deep research on each of them.
 This paves the way for you to “out-optimize” your competition.

 Step 4: Write a longer article than your competitor